mckenzie-lefe/Antymology/README.md

 - space : Moves camera on X and Z axis only.

 ## Challenges and Learnings

+This was my first time using Unity and I found it to be a challenging learning curve.
+While the work was engaging I found myself having to continuosly modify my code to adjust to new added logic and components.
+My biggest challenge has been this "This Mesh Collider is attached to GameObject at path 'Chunks/New Game Object' with Mesh 'New Game Object' in Scene 'SampleScene', but the mesh doesn't have any vertices." error I started getting randomly a few days ago.
+The error does not always happen but it happens often enough.
+I have not been able to track to what is causing it.
+I kind of patched it by added some code the Chunks.cs to check vertices before updating mesh but I am not sure if it actually fixed the problem.

 ### Future Work
 - Ant Behavior Complexity: Introduce more complex behaviors such as ant specialization based on environmental challenges or nest needs.